0

 The energy slump we know too well could be more than a lack of sleep.
 It's often the aftermath of a sugar crash, thanks to those grain-based desserts and breads that top our calorie charts.

-But the story doesn't end with feeling tired; these foods are frequent flyers on the road to metabolic syndrome—a collection of conditions including high blood pressure, excess belly fat, and abnormal cholesterol levels.
+These foods are commonly linked to metabolic syndrome—a collection of conditions including high blood pressure, excess belly fat, and abnormal cholesterol levels.

 This combination is no minor fry issue—it sets the stage for serious health problems like heart disease and diabetes.
 And let's not forget about those pesky cravings for carbs that keep you coming back for more, driving an endless cycle of hunger and irritability.